Dojde/Hellmark.github.io/work-projects.md

 {% include content_row id="sales" %}
 <span style="font-size: 16px; line-height: normal;">
 Together with a co-worker, I performed a comparative study with the purpose of explaining differences in sales.
 We analyzed products from aspects such as value to a segment, price, placement in portfolio and more.
 This was a perfect opportunity to use my broad set of skills and analyze the situation both from a technical, marketing and psychological perspective.
-The final work was very well received and praised by multiple of the engineers at Axis.
+The final work was very well received and praised by multiple of the engineers at Axis Communications.
 </span>

 {% include content_row id="lab" %}